Canada-Germany relations

 Trade relations

-Germany, which in 2023 had the largest economy in the EU and the third largest in the world, is a key economic partner for Canada.
+Germany, which in 2024 had the largest economy in the European Union (EU) and the third largest in the world, is a key economic partner for Canada.

-It is Canada’s largest merchandise export market in the EU, and its fifth-largest trading partner globally, with two-way merchandise trade totaling $32 billion in 2023.
+It is Canada’s largest merchandise export market in the EU, and its sixth-largest trading partner globally, with two-way merchandise trade totaling $30.5 billion in 2024.

-Canadian exports to Germany were worth $7.1 billion in 2023 while Canada’s imports from Germany were $24.9 billion.
+Canadian exports to Germany were worth $6.8 billion in 2024, while Canada’s imports from Germany were $23.8 billion.
+Combined, this represents an increase of 41% since pre-CETA levels.
 Sectors of interest include aerospace, advanced manufacturing, automotive, life sciences, information and communications technologies, and agri-food.
-Canada’s top merchandise exports in 2023 included machinery, motor vehicles & parts, pharmaceuticals, electrical machinery & equipment, and precision & technical instruments.
+Canada’s top merchandise exports in 2024 included machinery and equipment, mineral fuels and oils, mineral ores, inorganic chemicals and precious stones and metals.

 Beyond trade and investment, Canada and Germany enjoy a dynamic relationship in science, technology and innovation (STI).
 Since the 1971 signing of the bilateral S&T Agreement there have been more than 1,500 joint research projects across the whole spectrum of research.
 These projects bring together multiple stakeholders: governments, research institutes, universities, non-profits and private sector entities.
 Several German national research institutes (e.g. Max Planck, Helmholtz, Leibniz and Fraunhofer) have established research partnerships with Canadian institutions that address the commercialization of research and development (R&D).

 Canada and Germany are co-chairs of the Eureka Council for 2024-25.
-As a result, they will be co-chairing the Eureka Global Innovation Summit held in parallel to Hannover Messe in April 2025.
+They co-chaired the Eureka Global Innovation Summit, which was held in April 2025 in Hannover, Germany.

-From March 31 to April 4, 2025, Canada will be taking centre stage as the partner country at Hannover Messe, the world's leading trade show for advanced manufacturing technologies.
-At this event, up to 250 Canadian companies will showcase their talent, innovation and commitment to advancing innovative manufacturing solutions that are green, digital and resilient.
+From March 31 to April 4, 2025, Canada took center stage as the partner country at Hannover Messe, the world's leading trade show for advanced manufacturing technologies.
+At this event, up to 250 Canadian companies showcased their talent, innovation and commitment to advancing innovative manufacturing solutions that are green, digital and resilient.

 Further information